 I tried out the cake pop pan this weekend (recommended by a friend) and wanted to share my results.
-I love traditional cake pops that are prepared by crumbling cake and mixing with a little prepared frosting, however they are a bit time consuming to make (and can be a little too sweet and dense for some folks).
+I love traditional cake pops that are prepared by crumbling cake and mixing with a little prepared frosting, however, they are a bit time-consuming to make (and can be a little too sweet and dense for some folks).
 So, I was excited about making the cake balls directly in the baking pan and skipping the extra steps.
-Here are my findings….
+Here are my findings...

 The cake pop pan (which I bought at Bed, Bath and Beyond) is overall a great design.
 It is well made and has a great non-stick surface.
 However, it tends to overflow as the pops are baking.
 So you end up with a bunch of cake "cups" on top of the pan.
 My kids thought this was great, though, because I just filled them with whipped cream and called them mini cake cup surprises.
 I think that they liked them better than the pops.
 I could have saved myself a lot of work and just scrapped the balls and served up some cake cup Valentine treats.
 A few sprinkles on top and I could have called it a day.

-After they cooled, I added a small amount of melted chocolate to each stick and placed inside each cake ball.
-I placed them into the refrigerator to harden until set.
+After they cooled, I added a small amount of melted chocolate to each stick and placed it inside each cake ball.
+Then, I placed them into the refrigerator to harden until set.

-Dipping the cake pops was a little tricky, because they are larger and more fragile than traditional cake pops.
+Dipping the cake pops was a little tricky because they are larger and more fragile than traditional cake pops.
 I used melting chocolate to dip the pops and topped them with various sprinkles.
 I found that a lot of my cake pops turned out great, but some of them wanted to fall off the stick.
 To keep them all uniform and pretty, I decided to turn them upside down into a cupcake liner and cover them with sprinkles.
 This way, they all turned out great and they would be super easy to transport to the kid's parties at school.

-My verdict….I love this pan for making these upside down treats, but they are not easy to work with for traditional pops.
-They are larger, more airy and harder to dip.
+My verdict...I love this pan for making these upside-down treats, but they are not easy to work with for traditional pops.
+They are larger, airier, and harder to dip.
 However, the fluffier cake texture is wonderful.
 I'll keep practicing with my new pan and see if I can't perfect the dipping technique.
-It was a good investment and these upside down treats are a fun twist on the original favorite.
+It was a good investment and this upside-down treat is a fun twist on the original favorite.